DataRobot Prediction API¶

 Request schema¶

 Note that Request schema are standard for any kind of predictions.
-Following are the accepted headers:
+The following are the accepted headers:

 Name | Value(s) |